Rob Elliot: Watford

 On 28 January 2021, Elliot signed for Watford on a contract until the end of the 2020–21 season.
 In June 2021, Elliot signed a new two-year contract with Watford.

 Elliot made his debut for Watford in a League Cup tie against Stoke City on 21 September 2021, his first competitive game since 2017.
 On 28 June 2022, Elliot was released on a free transfer following Watford's relegation to the Championship at the end of the 2021–22 season having only made one competitive appearance for the club.

 Gateshead

 On 11 August 2022, Elliot joined Gateshead as Technical Director.
 He was also registered as a first-team player.

 International career

 Elliot, who was born in England, is eligible for the Republic of Ireland through his father's family from Cork, and represented Ireland at under-19 level.
 On 5 October 2013, he received his first call-up to the Republic of Ireland senior squad as a replacement for the injured Darren Randolph for the games against Germany and Kazakhstan.
 Elliot won his first international senior cap for the Republic of Ireland on 25 May 2014, in a 2–1 home loss to Turkey.
 He pulled out of the Republic of Ireland senior squad in November 2017, citing family reasons.

+Managerial career

+Gateshead

+Following the departure of manager Mike Williamson to Milton Keynes Dons, Elliot was appointed caretaker manager of Gateshead in October 2023.
+After leading Gateshead to a 6th place finish in the National League, Gateshead were barred from competing in the play-offs after failing to secure a "10-year security of tenure" of their stadium.
+He also led Gateshead to the 2024 FA Trophy final, defeating Solihull Moors on penalties to lift the trophy for the first time in the club's history.

+On 20 June 2024, Elliot was appointed Gateshead manager on a permanent basis.
+Following an unbeaten start to the season, he was named National League Manager of the Month for August 2024.

+Crawley Town

+On 1 October 2024, Elliot was named as manager of Crawley Town on a two-and-a-half-year contract.
+However, after a disastrous spell which left the club 12 points adrift of safety, he was sacked by the club on 19 March 2025.